weihaipy/saiorm/README.rst

 saiorm
 ======

-`Saiorm <https://weihaipy.github.io/saiorm>`_  is a simple lightweight compatible library for accessing database.It will take you have a easy way to use database,including SQL and NoSQL.
+`Saiorm <https://weihaipy.github.io/saiorm>`_  is a lightweight library for accessing database.It will take you have a easy way to use database,including SQL and NoSQL.

-..
-The goal is to be an asynchronous framework,but not now.
+If you want to support other database,just implement like siaorm.PostgreSQL.ChainDB.

+like Saiorm.PostgreSQL.CoherentDB and add a few driver code to Saiorm.init.

 Documentation
 =============